Stratification Trees for Adaptive Randomization in Randomized Controlled Trials: Results

 \section{Results}

 In this section we formally define our proposed procedure and present results about its asymptotic behavior.
 Section \ref{sec:mainres} sets up the problem and presents the main results about the asymptotic normality of our estimator.
-Section \ref{sec:extensions} considers several extensions: a cross-validation procedure to select the depth $L$ of the stratification tree, asymptotic results for various ``pooled" estimators of the ATE, and extensions for the targeting of subgroup specific effects.
+Section \ref{sec:extensions} considers several extensions: a cross-validation procedure to select the depth $L$ of the stratification tree, asymptotic results for a ``pooled" estimator of the ATE, and extensions for the targeting of subgroup specific effects.